 A very big tree, a very small door and the Christmas miracle of somehow making it fit.

 The holidays always kick off the Monday before Thanksgiving when the tree is brought into the Great Hall to the reception of guests who have eagerly awaited its arrival.
 Join the jam-packed crowd as everyone cheers on the efforts of the staff in the noble struggle to squeeze a 23-foot long, 15-foot wide tree through a 4-foot wide door.

-Even if you can’t make it for this wonderful Thanksgiving tradition, the tree, along with the festive décor and magical atmosphere, will remain present throughout the holidays.
+The tree along with the festive décor and magical atmosphere will remain present throughout the holidays.
 In fact, The Omni Homestead Resort is the perfect family escape to experience the tradition, memories and magic of Christmas festivities, which begin each year shortly before Christmas and last through New Year’s Day.

 Learn more about the holiday season at The Omni Homestead Resort.